-The CAL pin has a 0.15 μA pull-up current source connected to it internally to allow for an automatic full self-calibration on poweron.
-A full self-calibration will be initiated on power-on if a 10 nF capacitor is connected from the CAL pin to DGND.
-The internal current source connected to the \overline{CAL} pin charges up the external capacitor and the time required to charge the external capacitor will depend on the size of the capacitor itself.
-This time should be large enough to ensure that the internal reference is settled before the calibration is performed.
-However, if an external reference is being used, this reference must have stabilized before the automatic calibration is initiated (a larger capacitor on the \overline{CAL} pin should be used if the external reference has not settled when the autocalibration is initiated).
-Once the capacitor on the \overline{CAL} pin has charged, the calibration will be performed and will take 32 ms (4 MHz CLKIN).
-Therefore, the autocalibration should be complete before operating the part.
-After calibration, the part is accurate to the 12-bit level and the specifications quoted on the data sheet apply.
+The CAL pin has a 0.15 μA pull-up current source connected to it internally to allow for an automatic full self-calibration on power-on.
+A full self-calibration will be initiated on power-on if a 10 nF capacitor is connected from the \overline{CAL} pin to AGND.
+The internal current source connected to the \overline{CAL} pin charges up the external capacitor and the time required to charge the external capacitor will be 100 ms approximately.
+This time is large enough to ensure that the internal reference is settled before the calibration is performed.
+However, if an external reference is being used, this reference must have stabilized before the automatic calibration is initiated (if larger time than 100 ms is required then a larger capacitor on the \overline{CAL} pin should be used).
+After this 100 ms has elapsed, the calibration will be performed which will take 42 ms/36 ms (6 MHz /7 MHz CLKIN).
+Therefore 142 ms/136 ms should be allowed before operating the part.
+After calibration, the part is accurate to the 14-bit level and the specifications quoted on the data sheet apply.
 There will be no need to perform another calibration unless the operating conditions change or unless a system calibration is required.